JayLau123/Single-particle-tracking-program/README.md

 P.S.
 The program is a single-particle tracking program, which gets the coordinates of a single particle, but it is easy to change it to multi-particle tracking.

 Useful public learning resources for machine learning applications in high energy physics: https://github.com/iml-wg/HEP-ML-Resources

+### Other packages for ML in MATLAB

+Regression: train regression model to make predictions using supervised ML

+Classification: train models to classify data using supervised ML

+Clustering: solve clustering problem using self-organizing masp(SOM)

+Fitting: solve the problem using two-layer feed-forward networks

+Pattern recognition: solve the problem using two-layer feed-forward networks

+Time series: solve nonlinear time series problem using dynamic neural networks